Committed to the health and well-being of the people

 CarePartners Hospice & Palliative Care of McDowell County began with an idea in a Sunday school class at First Baptist Church in Marion.
 Led by Dr. Jerrill McEntire, the class expressed a desire to bring hospice programming to McDowell County.
 Professionals and laypersons established a 501(c)(3) non-profit in 1991, with intensive fundraising and volunteer trainings soon following.
 Then called Hospice of McDowell, the newly-formed non-profit accepted its first patient in the fall of 1994.
 The organization became Medicare-certified in 1995.

 Originally, the group operated from an office in the Courthouse Annex.
 Later, First Baptist Church donated the “Hagna House” for $1 per year to serve as an operational home.
 Offices remained there until September of 2006, after a successful fundraising initiative allowed the group to move to 575 Airport Road.
 In October of 2006, Hospice of McDowell affiliated with CarePartners.
-Although Hospice of McDowell is now known as CarePartners Hospice & Palliative Care, the group still offers the same service and the same dedicated to the people of McDowell.
+Although Hospice of McDowell is now known as CarePartners Hospice & Palliative Care, the group still offers the same service and dedication to the people of McDowell.

 Community Services Offered: